Florida’s Reopening Party Season Is Already a COVID-19 Fiasco

 Indeed, conversations with experts and residents suggest that despite a wide range of social-distancing practices, Florida’s party- and tourism-fueled economy is stoking the flames of a disastrous surge in COVID-19 infection.
 In fact, as the number of positive cases in Florida has catapulted in recent weeks—with new records being made seemingly by the day—the state has emerged as a new national locus for what might prove to be an exceptionally deadly summer.

-“We haven’t seen a magnitude of increase like this since we saw those epidemics in the Northeast,” said Dr. David Rubin, director of the PolicyLab at Children’s Hospital of Philadelphia, whose models have played a role in White House policymaking.
+“We haven’t seen a magnitude of increase like this since we saw those epidemics in the Northeast,” said David Rubin, director of the PolicyLab at Children’s Hospital of Philadelphia, whose models have played a role in White House policymaking.
 “Temperature and humidity alone are not going to bail them out here.
 They need much more buy-in from the community in terms of distancing and hygiene.”

 DeSantis began lifting a statewide “stay-at-home” order on May 4, and restrictions across Florida were rolled back in the following days.
 Regions outside of hot spots like Miami-Dade and Broward counties are in Phase 2, with gyms and professional sports venues and retail stores at full capacity, while bars and restaurants are at 50 percent capacity.

-For every business that attempts to enforce strict measures, there are other establishments that flaunt the rules.
+For every business that attempts to enforce strict measures, there are other establishments that flout the rules.
 Miami Mayor Francis Suarez endured a personal backlash when he recently dined at Swan, a restaurant co-owned by Pharrell in Miami’s Design District.
 Photos and videos from the evening posted on social media showed many patrons, including Suarez, without masks, standing arm-to-arm inside a packed restaurant.
 On Saturday, Swan and two other restaurants were temporarily shut down for allegedly not complying with Miami-Dade restrictions.
 Suarez’s spokesperson told The Miami Herald that the mayor “was not part of a party.
 He was there for dinner.”

 But an analysis by The Florida Times-Union found that no fines had been levied and no enforcement action taken in 335 complaints of restaurants and bars violating the governor’s capacity and social-distancing orders since the reopening on May 4.
-Such violations may prompt a second-degree misdemeanor punishable by up to 60 days in jail and a $500 fine.
+Such violations may prompt a second-degree misdemeanor punishable by as much as 60 days in jail and a $500 fine.

 Instead, the Florida Department of Business and Professional Regulation has “worked with license holders to educate them on the executive orders and bring them into compliance,” a spokeswoman for the agency told the newspaper.